A History of Mastertronic

 The first computer games boom was based on the Atari consoles.
 This collapsed around 1982/3 but the new generation of cheap programmable computers was emerging.
 This was led in the UK by Sinclair products (the ZX80 / 81/ Spectrum range) with fierce competition from Commodore’s Vic and C64.
 The retail end was poorly organised.
 Console games had been sold by a variety of outlets typically electrical stores, photographic shops and some of the high street chains.
 These pulled out of the market.
 Mail order was popular for consumers living away from town centres.
 But in a town centre where did one go for a computer game?
 There were virtually no specialist games shops.
 Were games toys, or published products like books and records, or did they rightly belong with consumer electronics alongside the computers on which they ran?
 There was no obvious answer to this question.

 Mastertronic was started by men who understood distribution and marketing.
-They knew nothing about computer games and were proud to boast that they never played them (but this is no different to the heads of large record companies who never hear the music of their stars).
+They knew nothing about computer games and were proud to boast1 that they never played them (but this is no different to the heads of large record companies who never hear the music of their stars).
 When programmers came in with demos, someone would have to setup the machines, load the games and even plug in the joysticks for the directors.
-Mastertronic never employed programmers directly (unlike Virgin Games who at the time we merged had a programming staff of 6).
+Mastertronic never employed programmers directly (unlike Virgin Games who at the time of the merger had a programming staff of 6, with several others on special projects).
 Everything was bought in from outside, either directly from the authors or from other games publishers.
-Once established, we were deluged with games from enthusiastic amateurs and managed to publish quite a few of them.
+Once established, the company was deluged with games from enthusiastic amateurs and managed to publish quite a few of them.

 Before the company started trading, the business strategy had been defined.
 The separate elements were each vital to success.
 These were distribution, sourcing and pricing.